The Bill Murray Stories: Life Lessons Learned from a Mythical Man: Cast

-Release

 Reception

 The review aggregator website Rotten Tomatoes reported approval rating based on reviews.

-Peter Howell from the Canadian daily newspaper Toronto Star gave the film 3 out of 4 stars, stating: "The Bill Murray Stories: Life Lessons Learned From a Mythical Man addresses the very real title star’s amusingly bizarre habit of casually barging into regular lives."
-Richard Roeper writing for the Chicago Sun-Times gave "The Bill Murray Stories" 3.5 out of 4 stars.
-John DeFore from The Hollywood Reporter liked the movie but called it "an enjoyable but hardly essential pop-culture exploration".
+Peter Howell of the Toronto Star gave the film 3 out of 4 stars, stating: "The Bill Murray Stories: Life Lessons Learned From a Mythical Man addresses the very real title star’s amusingly bizarre habit of casually barging into regular lives."
+Richard Roeper, writing for the Chicago Sun-Times, gave The Bill Murray Stories 3.5 out of 4 stars.
+John DeFore from The Hollywood Reporter called it "an enjoyable but hardly essential pop-culture exploration".